margaux-works/chat-app/README.md

 - **Send and Receive Messages**

-  - Users can exchange messages in real-time with their friends and family.
+  - Users can exchange messages in real-time with other chat members.

 - **Image Sharing**